 Viral on TikTok 9.5 M views & YouTube 1.7 M views & a Guest on The Doctors TV

 Barefoot Sue is a Rewilding Coach and a certified Wim Hof Method Instructor who is passionate about the physical and mental health benefits of a foundation barefoot practice and as a bio hack for anti-aging.
-Over the last 12 years she has lived a barefoot lifestyle and walked at least 1000 kilometres barefoot on the Camino trail.
+Over the last 14 years she has lived a barefoot lifestyle and walked at least 1500 kilometres over 10 journey's barefoot on the Camino trail.
 Sue has established a deep connection with Mother Nature in all seasons, including winter.
 In the first year of walking barefoot, she discovered that her asthma cleared up, her feet became strong and her balance improved.
 After many years of barefooting in the snow, she heard about Wim Hof.
-In 2017 she did a 5 day Poland Winter Expedition with him and was certified as a Wim Hof Method Level 2 Instructor.
-Most recently she has created a Rewilding Series of courses starting with Barefoot Grounding for the Beginner and Cold Habituation Practice.
-The Launch Offer gives 50% off courses taken in the month of December.
+In 2017 she did a 5 day Poland Winter Expedition with him and the next year she was certified as a Wim Hof Method Level 2 Instructor.
+Most recently she has created a Rewilding Series of courses starting with Barefoot Grounding for the Beginner and Cold Habituation Practice. .

 Sue was invited as a guest on the Emmy Award seriesThe Doctors show, which is internationally syndicated and her episode aired in the USA, Canada, Australia, Ireland, Mexico, and Europe.
 Kenney and the Dr's offer tips and ideas for people to adapt to the cold and includes interviews with Dr. Andrew Orden, Dr Sonia Batra and Professor Mike Tipton, a thermoregulation expert from UK.
 She actually plunges in an ice hole in Lake Muskoka, Canada.
 From the University of Portsmouth to share about the health benefits of submerging your body in cold water.
 Sue shares that anyone can start getting the benefits of the cold beginning with your morning shower.